-The Fred and Virginia Merrill Distinguished Professor of Advanced Studies and Director, Merrill Advanced Studies Center, The University of Kansas he following papers each address an aspect of the subject of the seventeenth annual research policy retreat hosted by the Merrill Center: Planning for Research Excellence in the Era of Analytics.
+The Fred and Virginia Merrill Distinguished Professor of Advanced Studies and Director, Merrill Advanced Studies Center, the University of Kansas

+The following papers each address an aspect of the subject of the nineteenth annual research policy retreat hosted by the Merrill Center: Research Innovations as a Pathway to the Future.
 We are pleased to continue this program that brings together University administrators and researcher-scientists for informal discussions that lead to the identification of pressing issues, understanding of different perspectives, and the creation of plans of action to enhance research productivity within our institutions.
-This year, the focus was on the increasing use of data analysis in University planning processes, and the impact it has on higher education and research.
+This year, our retreat explored the subject of research innovation and the ways that innovation can forge a pathway to the future.